-We use standard polytropic configurations that resemble young sun-like solar mass main sequence stars.
-We chose a solar polytrope as the reference star with polytropic index $n_p=3$.
-This is the so called Eddington model and it is given by the general relativistic Tolman-Oppenheimer-Volkoff (TOV) equation.
-This model is able to reproduce the observed solar mass and radius rather well with a simple set of equations and initial conditions.
+We use standard polytropic configurations that resemble solar mass main sequence stars that are like the young sun.
+We chose a polytrope with solar mass and radius as the reference star with the polytropic index $n_p=3$.
+This is the socalled Eddington model, and it is given by the general relativistic Tolman-Oppenheimer-Volkoff (TOV) equation in the non-relativistic limit.